Return to Index/Main Page

 Bail: A small ring on the end of folding knife used for the attachment of a lanyard or key ring.
 Britons and the Commonwealth refer to the bail as a shackle.

 Balisong: A knife that has two separate handle sections in which each section covers one side of the blade when closed.
 With a flipping motion the handle section can pivot around to form a grip and expose the blade for use.
-Believed to have been brought to the Philippines by English sailors, the knives are extremely popular their and were becoming popular in the US until have import restrictions were placed on them due to their potential and popularity as a self-defense weapon.
+Believed to have been brought to the Philippines by English sailors, the knives are extremely popular there and have become popular in the US until have import restrictions were placed on them due to their potential and popularity as a self-defense weapon.
 They are illegal to carry in many large metropolitan areas

 Bamboo: A material used for scales, handles and scabbards.
 Stabilized bamboo is becoming popular due it being a sustainable source of material.